APGAR Score of 7: Is It Normal?

 • R – Respiration (breathing): 0 = absent, 1 = slow or irregular, 2 = strong cry

-APGAR scores are interpreted in three broad categories:
+APGAR scores fall into three broad buckets:

 • 7 to 10: Normal, reassuring.
 Baby is transitioning well to life outside the womb.